tparkerd/python-rawtools/util/README.md

 # extract

-This tool extracts a slice, the n<sup>th</sup> index from a 16-bit unsigned integer `.raw` volume.
+Originally, this tool extracted a slice, the n<sup>th</sup> index from a 16-bit unsigned integer `.raw` volume.
 By default, it will extract the midslice, the middle most slice from the volume from a side view.
+It has now evolved to also include projections from a top-view and side-view of a volume.

 ## Table of Contents